 TRADITIONALLY MADE CIDER & PERRY

-Lyne Down cider and perry is crafted in small batches from 100% juice pressed from handpicked apples & pears grown in our traditional organic orchard on the edge of Marcle Ridge in South Herefordshire, an area famous for cider making over the centuries.
+Lyne Down cider and perry is crafted in small batches from 100% juice pressed from handpicked apples & pears grown in our traditional orchard on the edge of Marcle Ridge in South Herefordshire, an area famous for cider making over the centuries.

 Our orchard contains over 30 different types of cider apple trees which have been carefully selected to include a mixture of bitter sweet and bitter sharp apples, varieties include Dymock Red, Browns, Major, Foxwhelp, Frederick & Reine Des Pommes.